 Delaware is a small state (second smallest after Rhode Island) with only three counties.
 It is known as a corporate tax haven, a reputation that derives from its favorable corporate tax policy, regulations, and court system.
 Indeed, most companies in the Fortune 500 are incorporated in Delaware (Delaware Division of Corporations 2022).

-Local governments in Delaware are less dependent on the property tax than they are in most other states and much more reliant on state aid (figure DE-1).
+Local governments in Delaware are similarly dependent on the property tax as local governments in most other states and much more reliant on state aid (figure DE-1).